-For many, Sherlock Holmes who is the archetype for the modern detective and crime story remains the best and most influential detective, and in 2010 the world saw the latest contemporary incarnation of Sir Arthur Conan Doyle’s Sherlock Holmes and Dr John Watson, in the aptly named “Sherlock”.
+For many, Sherlock Holmes who is the archetype for the modern detective and crime stories remains, the best and most influential detective, and in 2010 the world saw the latest contemporary incarnation of Sir Arthur Conan Doyle’s Sherlock Holmes and Dr John Watson, in the aptly named “Sherlock”.
 This version introduced the world to Benedict Cumberbatch and Martin Freeman’s 21st century Holmes and Watson, which, over a decade after it began still holds up as a great adaptation of the source material, one that manages to interweave several of the original stories and propel its adaptation and stars into worldwide fame.
-In Sherlock: Ten Years Later, we’re taking a look at how the adaption holds up and how it made updating not just the characters, but their world, ideals, and adventures into the 21st century look easy.
+And perhaps most impressively the adaption not only holds up, but also made updating the characters and their world, ideals, and adventures into the 21st century look easy.

 Although I’d also argue that Sherlock isn’t the best modern-day adaptation of Sherlock Holmes, I will admit that it’s completion, Elementary, is an entirely different style of the show, and a very different Sherlock and Watson.
-Elementary also has 154 episodes rather than 14, and most importantly, that argument is a totally separate post.
+Elementary also has 154 episodes rather than 14, and most importantly, that argument is a totally separate post and video.

-But, there is no denying that Sherlock had a much bigger impact, and undeniably proved to be a great modern version of the characters (aside from parts of the fourth season that proved to be to be a little too self-indulgent).
+But, there is no denying that Sherlock had a much bigger impact, and undeniably proved to be a great modern version of the characters (aside from parts of the fourth season that I’d argue were a little too self-indulgent).
 Overall the BBC’s adaption ensured Sherlock Holmes’ presence at the very forefront of pop-culture once more in the characters long history.

 Part of Sherlock’s appeal was how it effortlessly brought the typically Victorian Holmes and Watson into the 21st century, but it was by no means the first update of the fabled detective and his trusty companion.
 Without counting the countless stories written by other authors ever since Holmes’ inception, Conan Doyle himself updated the character through the years, and brought him out of retirement to help with the first world war, a far cry from his victorian beginnings.
 But the most prominent update was the Basil Rathbone movies that began in 1939.
 After only two films set in Victorian times, 20th Century Fox’s third Holmes film, 1942’s Sherlock Holmes and the Voice of Terror, took the character from the late 1800s into the then-contemporary 1940s, with the British government setting Holmes against the Nazis.